 Dr. Sung's pursuit for clinical excellence has led him on a journey to seek out the best post-graduate programs available to the profession.

-SELECTED POST-GRADUATE EDUCATION, CERTIFICATIONS and DIPLOMATES
+SELECTED POST-GRADUATE EDUCATION and CERTIFICATIONS

 Functional Endocrinology: Connecting New Research With Practical Applications.
 A review of the scientific literature regarding how various diets, botanicals, nutrients, and lifestyle and environmental factors can impact the endocrine system directly and indirectly.
 University of Bridgeport.
 2017

 Comprehensive Examination of the Central Nervous System.
 Detailed examinations of the cerebral cortex, cerebellum, and brainstem are presented in this course with examination forms, multiple real-life clinical examples, and case studies.
 National University of Health Sciences 2017

 Comprehensive Examination of the Peripheral Nervous System.
 Detailed examination of the peripheral nervous system is presented in this course with multiple real-life clinical examples, and case studies.
 Differentiation of myelopathy, radiculopathy, and neuropathy.
 National University of Health Sciences 2017